zchyde/brooklinebooksmith.com/_drafts/audio-books.md

 <br>A story like this one wouldn't work with someone too sure of themselves and anyone too timid wouldn't be convincing so Eisenberg is oddly perfect.

 <br>Also:
-<br>[American Gods](https://libro.fm/audiobooks/9780062101914-american-gods-the-tenth-anniversary-edition)&nbsp;by Neil Gaiman - It's full cast and perfectly so.
+<br>[American Gods](https://libro.fm/audiobooks/9780062101914-american-gods-the-tenth-anniversary-edition) by Neil Gaiman - It's full cast and perfectly so.
 <br>
 <br>[The Scorpio Races](https://libro.fm/audiobooks/9780545448550-the-scorpio-races) by Maggie Stiefvater - Sean's voice sounds a bit too old at first but it's the perfect amount of flat and disdainful.
 <br>